knative/docs/serving/outbound-network-access.md

 from `*` to the IP range you need.
 Separate multiple IP entries with a comma.
 For example:

 ```
+# Please edit the object below.
+Lines beginning with a '#' will be ignored,
+# and an empty file will abort the edit.
+If an error occurs while saving this file will be
+# reopened with the relevant failures.
+#
+apiVersion: v1
 data:
   istio.sidecar.includeOutboundIPRanges: '10.16.0.0/14,10.19.240.0/20'
+kind: ConfigMap
+metadata:
+  ...
 ```

 By default, the `istio.sidecar.includeOutboundIPRanges` parameter is set to `*`,